The Ultimate In Birding Tours

 Atlantic Odyssey: Days 14-17 The three main islands in the Tristan group (Tristan da Cunha, Inaccessible and Nightingale) lie within 40 kilometres (25 miles) of each other, 2,782 kilometres (1,729 miles) from Cape Town in South Africa and 3,947 kilometres (2,453 miles) from Mar del Plata in South America.
 Along with Gough, these Atlantic islands are a Dependency of St. Helena, and are unquestionably the most remote inhabited islands in the world.
 As we approach the main island of Tristan da Cunha, the scene will be dominated by the impressive volcanic cone of Tristan Peak which rises to over 2,060 metres (6,759 feet) above the principal settlement at Edinburgh at the northwestern corner of the island.
 First discovered in 1506 by the Portuguese navigator Tristão da Cunha, this island, with a diameter of only 12 km, has a thriving community of about 280 people with a colourful series of ancestors that includes a number of ship-wrecked sailors.
 The fiercely proud islanders were driven from their homes by the volcanic eruption of 1961, but after eighteen months of exile in Britain, most chose to return to Tristan to rebuild their lives.
 During our visit, we shall have a chance to meet the islanders and call in at the post office and store where we can buy the much sought-after postage stamps which help to provide the island with some extra revenue.

-If weather conditions permit, we will be able to visit the other two main islands in the group, Nightingale and Inaccessible, where there are immense breeding colonies of seabirds and four endemic land birds.
+The other two main islands in the group, Nightingale and Inaccessible, hold immense breeding colonies of seabirds and four more endemic land birds.

 Nightingale Island, some 38 kilometres (24 miles) southwest of Tristan, is only 2.5 kilometres (1.6 miles) across and mostly covered in Spartina tussock grassland.
 This tiny island is home to a huge breeding colony of Great Shearwaters, thought to number over two million pairs, and countless other seabirds, including 125,000 pairs of Northern Rockhopper Penguins, 5,000 pairs of Atlantic Yellow-nosed Albatrosses and tens of thousands of pairs of Broad-billed Prions, White-faced Storm Petrels and Common Diving Petrels.
-If we are lucky enough to be able to step ashore into this timeless, magical natural world, we should have no difficulty in finding the endemic Tristan Thrush and Tristan Bunting, but we will have to hike up to the island’s central plateau if we are to find the much rarer Grosbeak Bunting which favours areas with scattered trees.
+If we are lucky enough to be able to step ashore into this timeless, magical natural world (it takes an unusually calm day for a landing to be attempted), we should have no difficulty in finding the procax form of the Tristan Thrush and the endemic Nightingale Island Finch, but we will have to hike up to the island’s central plateau if we are to find the much rarer endemic Wilkins’s (or Grosbeak) Finch which favours areas with scattered trees.
 Here also we will come face to face with Atlantic Yellow-nosed Albatrosses at their nests, and watch in fascination as Great Shearwaters emerge from their burrows in the tussock grass and launch themselves into the air from a convenient rock.
+If we cannot land, but it is still pretty calm on the sea without big swells, we may be able to zodiac cruise in search of the Nightingale Island Finch and the thrush.

-Inaccessible Island, 22 kilometres (14 miles) northwest of Nightingale, is almost surrounded by sheer cliffs that rise to around 300m (about 1,000ft), but there are two beaches where a landing is possible under relatively calm conditions.
+Inaccessible Island, 22 kilometres (14 miles) northwest of Nightingale, is almost surrounded by sheer cliffs that rise to around 300m (about 1,000ft), but there are two beaches where a landing is possible under very calm conditions (which basically means about one Atlantic Odyssey in ten!).
 This island, which was declared a Nature Reserve in 1997, is home to the world’s smallest flightless bird, the incredible mouse-like Inaccessible Island Rail.
 Fortunately, the rail is quite common, but we will still need some luck if we are to see one scuttling about in the dense tussock grass behind the beach.
 Inaccessible is also the only known breeding site for the critically endangered Spectacled Petrel and also supports a huge colony of Sooty Albatrosses.
+This high island offers good wind protection so a zodiac cruise is more likely here than at Nightingale.
+The endemic Inaccessible Island Finch and the gordoni form of Tristan Thrush should be seen if we can zodiac cruise but there is almost zero chance for the rail.

 The weather in the Tristan da Cunha group is dominated by severe cyclonic storms and there is a high chance that strong winds and rough seas will hamper our activities in this area.
 As a result, Oceanwide Expeditions have now allowed an extra day in the area compared with Atlantic Odysseys prior to 2019.
 A very good move in our opinion.